 I mentioned in this article that Web Designers are introverts.
 So does it mean, as an extrovert I cannot build a website?

 NO. It is not a different route.
 As easy as ABC you can learn building websites with a guide from a coach just like in FVA Academy.
 Sometimes it only takes one try, to make you decide to jump in something that scares you.
-And lastly, find out for yourself that it is not scary at all.
+Lastly, find out for yourself that it is not scary at all.

 This course is great for aspiring or current Freelancers, Virtual Assistants, Website Managers, Web Designers, and Business entrepreneurs who want to learn how to build and design their own website.